-Playing out like every other main entry in the series, this game takes a great deal of stable elements from it that have made it great throughout the years, and compresses them all into one single enjoyable gaming experience.
-There are a ton of weapons to buy and upgrade, a ton of collectables and unlockables to find along the way, and a fair bit of replay value, as the traditional challenge mode is also included.
+Playing out like every other main entry in the series, this game takes a lot of stable elements from it that have made it great throughout the years and compresses them all into one single enjoyable gaming experience.
+There are a ton of weapons to buy and upgrade, a ton of collectibles and unlockables to find along the way, and a fair bit of replay value, as the traditional challenge mode, is also included.
 The biggest criticism I have towards the game’s style of play is that unlike most other entries it doesn’t really offer anything new beyond the trading card side quests, and I also think they could have done more to make the sequences of playing as Clank a little bit more unique and extensive.
-Otherwise, however, whilst it may be considered by fans (including myself) as a lacklustre entry in comparison with others, it’s by no means a bad game.
+Otherwise, however, whilst it may be considered by fans (including myself) as a lackluster entry in comparison with others, it’s by no means a bad game.

 Controls – 10/10

 Incorporating virtually the same control scheme introduced in Ratchet & Clank 2, and having been working on a modified over a period of more than ten years, the control scheme naturally presents no issues whatsoever.
 Ever since the strafe ability was introduced with the second installment, playing any other main entry has been to experience a series of games with no unnecessary complications or annoyances attached to it in the respect of controls; and this game is no exception.